Josue-JP/Arch-Install/README.md

 - ROOT - Size: 30G+, Type: Linux filesystem, This is the actual OS
 - SWAP - Size: 8G+, Type: Linux swap, This is the virtual RAM

-Write the changes and quit
+Make sure to write the changes and quit

 # Format partitions
 #### For sdb3 sdb4 and sdb5 change them to whatever is your EFI, ROOT, and SWAP partition